geekiam/website/static/posts/node-package-management-configuration.md

 Now when developers to use `yarn install` on your project they will receive an error message.

 ![yarn install error](/uploads/yarn-install.png "yarn install error")

+This will help to reduce the chance of errors caused by developers using different package managers and good practice to standardise the project’s coding rules and management.